rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

 to intercept the message.

 1. Melissa makes Alice believe that she is Bob.
-2. Instead Melissa provides Alice with her own public key.
+2. Alice asks Bob (Melissa in disquise) for a public key.
+Instead Melissa provides Alice with her own public key.
 3. Alice encrypts the information with the spoofed key and sends it back to Melissa.
-4. Melissa decrypts the information using her secrect key.
+4. Melissa decrypts the information using her secret key.

 The crux of the problem is that Alice cannot verify whether the public key belongs Bob.
 To solve this problem certificates are used.

 Certificates work as follows.
-Consider that you additional party Benedict.
+Consider that there is an additional party, Benedict.
 Alice wants to send an encrypted message but is not sure whether Bob's public key is really his.
 However, Alice knows and trusts Benedict's public key.
 The verification consists of the following steps: